etho201/vagrant-boxes/oracle-linux-automation-manager/README.md

         host_filter: 192.168.56.[23-24]
     EOF
     ```
+    > **NOTE:** Creating this variables.yml file is optional and only required if you set `sample_deployment` to false.
+If that value is set to true, this `variables.yml` file will be generated automatically.

     > **NOTE:** In this [sample project](https://github.com/etho201/olam-sample-project), the Ansible Vault password is `Password1`, and that is used to decrypt the `admin_secret` password contained in `secrets.yml`.

     > **NOTE:** You can use the above variables as is, and in the future you can fork that repository to create your own project with your own bespoke configurations.